 A dhow tries to navigate its way in the dark (uncertainty) and benefits from some sunlight (analysis) that may not provide full clarity but is sufficient for the journey.

 Often there will be uncertainties when investment or strategic decisions are to be made.
 These can range from minor cost, schedule and design risks to major and complex geopolitical and macroeconomic issues with long term impact.
-How can such uncertainties and risks be assessed in such a way that sufficient clarity is created to facilitate sensible decisions?
+How can such uncertainties and risks be assessed in such a way that sufficient clarity is created to facilitate sensible decisions and strategy development?

 Quantitative uncertainty analysis

 For project specific uncertainties quantitative methods for probabilistic valuation can be applied.
 These include sensitivity analysis, decision trees and Monte Carlo simulation.
 NavIncerta also offers sophisticated but simple to apply analytic methods.
 In addition it is important to make the link with risk management.